Black Night Parade

 Black Night Parade (ブラックナイトパレード, Burakku Naito Parēdo) is a Japanese manga series written and illustrated by Hikaru Nakamura.
 It was serialized in Shueisha's seinen manga magazine Weekly Young Jump from November 2016 to July 2019, before transferring to Ultra Jump starting in September 2019.
-The series has been collected into ten tankōbon volumes as of December 2024.
+The series has been collected into eleven tankōbon volumes as of December 2025.
 A live action film adaptation premiered in Japan in December 2022.

 Media

 Manga

 Written and illustrated by Hikaru Nakamura, Black Night Parade was initially serialized in Shueisha's Weekly Young Jump magazine from November 2, 2016, to July 25, 2019.
 The series continued its publication in Shueisha's Ultra Jump magazine on September 19, 2019.
-As of December 2024, ten tankōbon volumes have been released.
+As of December 2025, eleven tankōbon volumes have been released.

 The manga is licensed in English by Seven Seas Entertainment.